 Cyprus is an extremely safe country.
 This includes solo travelers as well.

-Food options are versatile ranging from Mediterranean to Arab cuisine, from Italian to Greek cuisine.
+Food options are versatile ranging from the Mediterranean to Arab cuisine and from Italian to Greek cuisine.

 For vegetarians, the options are slightly limited.

 Use public transport when traveling internally in Cyprus.
 It’s punctual and efficient.

 Travel to Cyprus in a small group (of 2-3).
 That way, apartments and even meals can be shared.

 If you want to travel well, learn to travel on a budget.
 Budget travel doesn’t imply a shoestring budget but a resourceful travel experience.

 How to Plan a Cost Effective Cyprus Four Day Itinerary?